Russell Building: 821 Main Street

 Click here for project photos.

-Condition and Challenges
+Condition and Challenges of Building

 The 2022 rehabilitation of this building presented many challenges.
 First, the owners found it difficult to get contractors and architects to bid on the 2022 interior project.
 This was due in part to the: